jerry-wjl/AAP2.7-on-Microshift/AAP-Demo-Project-Test-Notes.md

 There are two main causes:

-- **CRC/MicroShift internal DNS resolution deadlock:** The Portal Pod attempts to connect to the AAP OAuth endpoint from inside the container.
+CRC/MicroShift internal DNS resolution deadlock: The Portal Pod attempts to connect to the AAP OAuth endpoint from inside the container.
 In a CRC/MicroShift environment, `nip.io` resolves to `127.0.0.1` inside Pods, which points back to the Pod itself rather than to the actual Ingress router — causing the connection to fail.

-- **CRC node CPU resource contention (Pod Pending):** The Portal requests a relatively high CPU quota by default, which can easily trigger `Insufficient cpu` on a single-node CRC environment, leaving the new Pod stuck in Pending.
+CRC node CPU resource contention (Pod Pending): The Portal requests a relatively high CPU quota by default, which can easily trigger `Insufficient cpu` on a single-node CRC environment, leaving the new Pod stuck in Pending.

 Apply the following fixes for the CRC environment:

-# 1. Reduce CPU request quota to resolve the Pending scheduling issue
+1. Reduce CPU request quota to resolve the Pending scheduling issue

 ```
 [admin@aap-demo ~]$ kubectl patch deployment redhat-rhaap-portal -n redhat-rhaap-portal --type='json' -p='[